librato/api-docs/source/includes/_instruments.md

-id | Each instrument has a unique numeric ID. name | Title of the instrument when it is displayed. streams | An array of hashes describing the metrics and sources to use for data in the instrument. attributes | The attributes hash configures specific components of an instruments's visualization.
+id | Each instrument has a unique numeric ID. name | Title of the instrument when it is displayed. streams | An array of hashes describing the metrics and sources to use for data in the instrument. attributes | The attributes hash configures specific components of an instrument's visualization.

 ### Stream Properties